Orcapt/orca-pip/docs/guides/DEVELOPER_GUIDE.md

 ## Introduction

-The Lexia Python SDK (`lexia-pip`) is a professional, production-ready package that enables developers to build AI agents that seamlessly integrate with the Lexia platform.
+The Orca Python SDK (`orca-pip`) is a professional, production-ready package that enables developers to build AI agents that seamlessly integrate with the Orca platform.
 It provides a clean, intuitive interface for:

-- ✅ **Real-time streaming** to Lexia frontend
+- ✅ **Real-time streaming** to Orca frontend
-- ✅ **Backend communication** with Lexia API
+- ✅ **Backend communication** with Orca API
 - ✅ **Data validation** with Pydantic models
 - ✅ **Environment variable management**
 - ✅ **User memory handling** for personalized responses
-- ✅ **Error handling and logging** to Lexia backend
+- ✅ **Error handling and logging** to Orca backend
 - ✅ **Dev mode** for local development without Centrifugo
 - ✅ **FastAPI integration** with standard endpoints